jcranch/ModernMapMerge/rationale/blogpost.md

 or full node), provide withering and merging functionality for bitmap/array pairs, and have the merging for `HashMap` be mutually recursive with that for bitmap/array pairs.

+## Acknowledgements

+Thanks are due to [Tom Ellis](https://github.com/tomjaguarpaw) for helping me develop these ideas.